Linkraft/InstantMessenger/README.md

 Each branch has a PDF detailing the intended usage of the program.
 Please refer to them for information on how to use each program.

 ## Acknowledgements
-The code for both encrypted programs was built on top of a base provided by my professor, UF's Kevin Butler, and an .
+The code for both encrypted programs was built on top of a base provided by my professor, UF's Kevin Butler.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)